 The Johns Hopkins Eating Disorders Program is a nationally recognized treatment center for anorexia nervosa, bulimia and other eating disorders.
 Located in the Department of Psychiatry and Behavioral Sciences at The Johns Hopkins Hospital in Baltimore, we offer comprehensive evaluations, treatment planning, and ongoing care for patients with eating disorders.

 Led by a psychiatrist, our interdisciplinary team includes nurses, social workers, occupational therapists, dieticians, and other specialists.
 Consultations are available, as needed, from gastroenterology, allergy, cardiology, internal medicine, neurology, and other medical specialties at Johns Hopkins.
 Medical and nutritional interventions are integrated with physical and psychological therapies to develop a comprehensive individualized treatment plan for each patient.

 Our primary goals are to restore the functional capacity, to normalize the eating patterns, and to improve the quality of life of our patients.

 Johns Hopkins experts answer key questions about what an eating disorders is, what can cause and sustain it, the role of body image, and how co-occurring psychiatric and medical conditions can impact treatment.

 The Johns Hopkins Advantage

-Learn more about each of our services (inpatient, day hospital, outpatient and consultation clinic), meet the expert team, have common questions answered, read comments from our patients and families, find important web links, learn about the admissions process, our treatment outcomes, and find opportunities to participate in research projects.
+Learn more about each of our services (inpatient, day hospital, outpatient and consultation clinic), meet the expert team, have common questions answered, read comments from our patients and families, learn about the admissions process, our treatment outcomes, and find opportunities to participate in research projects.

 Department of Psychiatry and Behavioral Science